-Mr. Elsbach was born in 1961, raised in Manhattan and attended The Dalton School and the Art Students' League in New York City.
-He received his BA from Hamilton College in Clinton, NY and a MFA at New York University.
-He has taught privately, and at the Berkshire School in Sheffield and the The Interlaken School of Art in Stockbridge.
+Mr. Elsbach was born in 1961, raised in Manhattan, and attended The Dalton School and the Art Students' League in New York City.
+He received his BA from Hamilton College in Clinton, NY and an MFA at New York University.
+He has taught privately, and at the Berkshire School in Sheffield and The Interlaken School of Art in Stockbridge.

 Mr. Elsbach’s work has won numerous awards from the Sheffield Art League and the Kent Art League.
 He is currently represented by OK Harris Gallery in New York, David Klein Gallery in Birmingham, the Ferrin Gallery in Lenox and Townsend Gallery in Atlanta.

 Mr. Elsbach’s work is delicately detailed, softly textured and imbued with light and muted color.
 It conveys a detached tranquility, expansive and serene, as well as a deep sensuality which evokes the scent of earth and leaves and the feel of the atmosphere on the skin.